Engineering Science (ENGR)

 This course is repeatable for 16 credits.

 Utilizes engineering methodologies in a team environment to develop real-world solutions to an engineering problem.
-Develops all phases of system development, including project planning, requirements analysis, design, testing, configuration management, quality assurance, documentation, and delivery.
-First course/term of a two term design project.
+Establishes team responsibility for all phases of system development, including project planning, requirements analysis, design, testing, configuration management, quality assurance, documentation, and delivery.

 Attributes: CSWC – Core Ed - Writing Intensive Curriculum (WIC); CWIC – Bacc Core, Skills, Writing Intensive Curriculum (WIC)

 Utilizes engineering methodologies in a team environment to develop real-world solutions to an engineering problem.
-Teams will be responsible for all phases of system development, including project planning, requirements analysis, design, testing, configuration management, quality assurance, documentation, and delivery.
-Second course/term of a two term design project.
+Establishes team responsibility for all phases of system development, including project planning, requirements analysis, design, testing, configuration management, quality assurance, documentation, and delivery.
+Continues work completed in ENGR 415 while expanding on career-readiness.

 Attributes: CSWC – Core Ed - Writing Intensive Curriculum (WIC); CWIC – Bacc Core, Skills, Writing Intensive Curriculum (WIC)